Residency, Anatomical Pathology

 The Veterinary Medical Diagnostic Laboratory, Department of Veterinary Pathobiology at the University of Missouri is offering a residency training position in anatomic veterinary pathology.
 The program is designed to qualify the trainee to successfully sit for anatomic pathology certification examination by the American College of Veterinary Pathologists.

 A DVM or equivalent degree is prerequisite.
 Candidates should possess a strong academic record, evidence of interest and commitment to anatomic pathology, and must be able to communicate with clients effectively.
 The candidate is expected to pursue a Missouri veterinary license.
 The trainee may be enrolled in graduate school and may pursue the MS degree in Veterinary Pathobiology.
 Typically, residency training is accomplished in 3 years.
-Some individuals continue research training leading to a PhD degree in the area of Pathobiology which offers in-depth training in a wide variety of areas including microbiology, immunology, molecular genetics, parasitology, pathology, comparative medicine, toxicology, emerging and vector-borne infectious diseases and genomics (http://vpbio.missouri.edu/training_programs.html).
-The position is available July 1, 2013 and is benefit-eligible.
-Travel funds are available for external training, as needed, and residents typically attend one or more conferences such as ACVP meeting, AAVLD meeting and CL Davis courses per year.
+Some individuals continue research training leading to a PhD degree in the area of Pathobiology.
+Visit www.vmdl.missouri.edu for further information of the program.
+The position is available beginning July 1, 2016 and is benefit-eligible.
+Applications will undergo initial evaluation on December 1, 2015.
 The position will remain open until a suitable candidate is identified.

 The University of Missouri is an equal access, equal opportunity, affirmative action employer that is fully committed to achieving a diverse faculty and staff.